 If your handwriting starts to go from big and loopy to small and cramped, this could be one of the earliest Parkinson’s disease symptoms.
 “Teachers with Parkinson’s will notice students complaining that they can’t read their handwriting when they write on the blackboard,” says Deborah Hall, MD, a neurologist at Rush University Medical Center in Chicago.
 Look for letters getting smaller and words crowding together.
-Many patients have slower movement and trouble with repetitive tasks, like handwriting.
-There’s a wrist gadget that can stop Parkinson’s tremors.
+Many people have slower movement and trouble with repetitive tasks, like handwriting.
+(There's a wrist gadget that could stop Parkinson's tremors.)

 Reduced sense of smell

-If you’re having trouble smelling pungent foods or no longer pick up your favorite scents, see a doctor.
-It’s not the most common symptom of Parkinson’s, but Dr. Hall says patients who suffer a loss of smell report it being the earliest sign they experience.
+If you’re having trouble smelling pungent foods or can no longer pick up your favorite scents, it could have many causes.
+It’s not the most common symptom of Parkinson’s, but Dr. Hall says patients who suffer a loss of smell sometimes report it as being the earliest sign they experienced.
 The link between reduced sense of smell and Parkinson’s isn’t clear, but one theory is that the clumps of the protein alpha-synuclein, found in the brains of all Parkinson’s patients, may form in the part of the brain responsible for smell before migrating to other areas and affecting motor function.
-Also, if you can’t recognize these 5 smells you could develop dementia.
+(Also, if you can't recognize these 5 smells you could be at greater risk of dementia.)

-If you’re not moving your bowels every day, or are increasingly straining, this can be an early sign of Parkinson’s.
+If you’re not moving your bowels every day, or are increasingly straining, you're not alone—constipation is a very common problem and usually has a benign cause (e.g., not enough exercise, dehydration, you need more fiber.)
+But in rare cases, this can be an early sign of Parkinson’s.
 The disease alters the body’s autonomic nervous system, which controls processes like digestion and bowel function.
 Constipation on its own isn’t unusual, but if you’re experiencing other symptoms like difficulty sleeping and trouble moving or walking, talk to your doctor.

-Much has been made of the link between the late comedian Robin Williams’ Parkinson’s diagnosis and ongoing battle with depression.
 Sometimes patients can develop depression after learning they have Parkinson’s, but it’s also common for people to be depressed years before they start to exhibit physical symptoms, says Michele Tagliati, MD, director of the Movement Disorders Program at Cedars-Sinai Medical Center in California.
 “Parkinson’s is characterized as a movement disorder because of a lack of dopamine in the brain, but there are also low levels of other neurotransmitters like serotonin, which are intimately related to depression,” he says.
 Parkinson’s patients who are depressed tend to feel apathetic and generally disinterested in things they used to enjoy, compared to feeling intensely sad or helpless, as is common in primary depression.
 “They lose pleasure in the simple things of life, like waking up in the morning and buying the paper,” says Dr. Tagliati.
 Treatment for depression includes counseling, antidepressant medication, and in the most extreme cases, electric shock therapy.
-Watch out for these 8 hidden signs that you might be depressed.
+(Depression: How can I tell if I'm depressed?)

 Stiffness and slowed movements